agude/agude.github.io/_drafts/2018-11-03-switrs_daylight_saving_time_end_accidents.md

 [apw]: {% post_url 2016-12-02-switrs_crashes_by_date %}#accidents-per-week
 [dst_ar]: {% post_url 2017-03-20-switrs_daylight_saving_time_accidents %}#accident-ratio

-Unlike last time, I am not normalize by the number of accidents two weeks after the change.
+Unlike last time, I am not normalizing by the number of accidents two weeks after the change.
 The reason for this is simple: that's Thanksgiving week, and [as I showed before][thanksgiving] the number of accidents is greatly reduced during the holidays.